AlexisParder/42_Cursus/milestone_04/net_practice/README_EN.md

 - A `switch` connects machines within the same local network (`LAN — Local Area Network`).
 It knows the `MAC address` of each connected device and forwards frames to the correct recipient.
 - A `router` connects multiple different networks together.
 It reads `IP` addresses and decides which path a packet should take to reach its destination, using a routing table.

-### OSI Model
+### OSI Layers
-The `OSI model` breaks down network communication into 7 layers, each with a specific role:
+The `OSI layers` breaks down network communication into 7 layers, each with a specific role:

 - `Layer 1 — Physical`: Handles the raw transmission of bits over a physical medium (Ethernet cable, fiber optic, Wi-Fi).
 - `Layer 2 — Data Link`: Organizes bits into frames and manages communication between two directly connected machines.
 This is where MAC addresses and switches come in.